opentelekomcloud-infra/zuul/doc/source/config/job.rst

       default value for :attr:`job.semaphores.resources-first`.

-      Also the name of a semaphore can be any string (without being previosly defined via `semaphore` directive).
+      Also the name of a semaphore can be any string (without being previously defined via `semaphore` directive).
 In this case an implicit semaphore is created with capacity max=1.

       If multiple semaphores are requested, the job will not start